 View number 11 bus route

-Number RV1 from Covent Garden to Tower of London
+Number RV1 from the Tower of London to Covent Garden

-This is a useful little route route to travel between Covent Garden and the Tower of London via the South Bank.
+This is a useful little route route to travel between the Tower of London and Covent Garden via the South Bank.
 And, you get to ride over Tower Bridge.
 It’s a single decker, not a double decker bus.

 - Waterloo Station

-The route ends at Tower Gateway DLR station.
+The route ends at Catherine St, Covent Garden

 Approximately 30-40 minutes.